SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Background

 \subsection{Related Works}

 In 2018, Schellenberg et al. demonstrated that FPGA-based sensors were precise enough to be used for SCAs on public and secret cryptographic algorithms \cite{Schellenberg2018}.
 To enable this attack, the adversary (a TDC-based delay sensor and its control logic for power supply measurement) and the victim (an AES hardware encryption block) needed to be located within the same FPGA.
 We define it as an \textbf{FPGA-to-FPGA} attack.
 The associated threat model targets multi-user FPGA cloud services that may appear over the next few years \cite{Chen2014}.
-Later the same year, it was proven that this attack can be reproduced between two different FPGAs soldered on the same board and connected to the same power supply \cite{Schellenberg2018a}.
-This time both the sensors and the algorithms were located in different FPGAs extending the threat model to inter-chip attacks (although the board was tampered with to enhance the leakage).
 The same year, Zhao et al. disclosed that power SCAs can be conducted on heterogeneous platforms that include both an application processor and an FPGA fabric on the same silicon die.
 As a proof of concept, they were able to successfully retrieve the secret key of a custom RSA implementation running within a CPU core \cite{Zhao2018}.
 To do so, they carried out an SPA attack using RO-based voltage sensors implemented in the FPGA fabric.
-Then, this \textbf{FPGA-to-CPU} attack was extended further using TDC-based voltage sensors and launched against open-source and deployed AES implementations by \cite{Gravellier2019}.

 Until 2019, remote power SCA remained bounded to FPGA devices or heterogeneous SoCs embedding an FPGA fabric as its flexibility allowed the implementation of powerful sensors.
 Two works went beyond the FPGA by proving that on-chip power SCAs can be carried out in microcontroller devices \cite{Gnad2019,OFlynn2019}.
-These attacks use \textbf{ADCs} as a straightforward way to measure on-chip power supply level.
+These attacks use ADCs as a straightforward way to measure on-chip power supply level.
 Thanks to a leakage of the chip power consumption into this analog block, the ADC can substitute the voltage probe role.
 Even with an extremely limited sampling rate, this noise sampling method was successful in retrieving the secret keys used by real world software and hardware AES cryptographic libraries.